 Would you ever put jelly on an open wound?
-What if I told you that jelly, or more specifically hydrogel (yes, jelly is technically a hydrogel), is one of the most common wound care solutions.
+What if I told you that jelly—more specifically, hydrogel (because yes, jelly is technically one)—is a common wound care solution?

-Hydrogel is a water-based substance with a soft consistency and moisturizing properties, making it a valuable tool for promoting wound care.
-At Strouse, we often cut and process it for our clients building medical technology.
+Hydrogel is a water-based substance with a soft consistency and moisturizing properties, making it a valuable tool for agriculture and wound care.
+Depending on your needs, it can be an excellent choice for biomedical applications or environmental science.

-By the end of this article, you’ll understand the composition of hydrogel and how it’s used so you can decide whether it suits your project.
+By the end of this article, you’ll understand how hydrogel is used and be able to decide whether it suits your intended purpose.

 What is Hydrogel?